 I first interviewed Stockholm's Jonatan Leandoer Håstad before the London leg of his 2014 White Marble Tour at Camden Barfly, which, incidentally, A$AP Rocky would later turn up to.
-Then just 17, he was touring Europe with his Sad Boys (producers Yung Sherman and Yung Gud), their mates Gravity Boys (ecco2k, Bladee and whitearmour) and several girlfriends - all having the time of their young lives.
-Living out his rap fantasy as Yung Lean, he was all about Pokemon, Arizona Iced Tea and bucket hats.
+Then just 17, he was touring Europe with his Sad Boys (producers Yung Sherman and Yung Gud), their mates Gravity Boys (ecco2k, Bladee, and whitearmour) and several girlfriends -- all having the time of their young lives.
+Living out his rap fantasy as Yung Lean, he was all about Pokemon, Arizona Iced Tea, and bucket hats.
 And so were his fans.
-Early EP tracks Ginseng Strip 2002, Oreomilkshake and Kyoto were addictive and came accompanied by homemade videos dripping in glitter stickers and followed closely by the release of his debut full-length Unknown Memory.
+Early EP tracks Ginseng Strip 2002, Oreomilkshake, and Kyoto were addictive and came accompanied by homemade videos dripping in glitter stickers and followed closely by the release of his debut full-length Unknown Memory.

-Two years have passed and our favourite Swede has gone from internet weirdo du jour to globally-recognised artist and innovator, his bottle of Arizona switched for a cup of lean and his hair changing colour from blue to green and back to blonde as he went.
+Two years have passed and our favorite Swede has gone from internet weirdo du jour to globally-recognized artist and innovator, his bottle of Arizona switched for a cup of lean and his hair changing color from blue to green and back to blonde as he went.
 He has toured the world, launched his Sad Boys Entertainment clothing line and just released his second album, Warlord.
 With the same glorious post-internet production and obsession with Japan, his lyrics are this time more reflective.
 After all, it was just over a year ago that he tragically lost his manager, Hippos In Tanks co-founder Barron Machat, in a car accident.
 He has since dedicated his track Roses to him.
 Miami Ultras too, tells of a lifestyle of smoking and watching Starwars while digging his own grave.
-That's not to say he's not still rapping about smoking kush from Afghanistan, getting More Stacks and Sippin' - he totally is.
+That's not to say he's not still rapping about smoking kush from Afghanistan, getting More Stacks and Sippin' -- he totally is.

 In town for a sold-out show at Koko (significantly larger than where we last saw him down the road), I meet Yung Leandoer shawty for coffee.
 Remembering me, he suggests we do this Before Sunrise/Sunset style and keep it up every two years for the rest of our lives.
 Generally more grown up and with a lot more tattoos, he might rap about Louis duffle bags but today he's brought with him a plush Gengar backpack, complete with built-in Pokemon card holder.
 Regrettably he no longer has his childhood collection, but him and his mates are currently into Hearthstone, a Final Fantasy style magic card game that is "not as iconic as Pokemon, but still interesting."